Talk to us 01204 238 046

 5. The number of industries and sectors I would grow to learn inside out

 Entering my career as a graduate, I was keen to begin a job that would offer excellent progression opportunities as well as satisfy my own research and development interests.
 This is where bid writing has truly exceeded my expectations.
 On any one day, I could be working on bids for the healthcare, construction, and agricultural industries.
-The fact that bidding applies to all industries and that each RFP is different keeps the work varied and supports continuous learning.
+The fact that bidding applies to all industries and that each RFP or ITT is different keeps the work varied and supports continuous learning.

 Where there are industries you begin to enjoy writing for, there are opportunities to begin to specialise and become the team ‘expert.’
 I have learnt things I never thought I would, researched topics I had never considered to exist, and won bids for clients in industries I previously would not have thought possible.
 And, if you become a Bid Writer, you too can do the same.